 The top theme of ‘Electrification & Digitalisation’ at Light + Building embraces all parts of buildings for which new potential in terms of efficiency and comfort will be generated by digitalisation, automation and connectivity.
 As an interdisciplinary interface, ‘Digital Planning + Building’ is an important aspect of the top theme.

-At the world’s leading international trade fair for the sector in Frankfurt am Main from 13 to 18 March 2022, exhibitors will present their products and services for the digital planning process in Halls 9, 11 and 12.
+At the world’s leading international trade fair for the sector in Frankfurt am Main, exhibitors will present their products and services for the digital planning process in Halls 9, 11 and 12.